 Thomas Ehrlich is a visiting professor at Stanford University School of Education.
 He was the first president of the Legal Services Corporation and the first director of the International Cooperation Agency, reporting to President Jimmy Carter.
-Mr. Ehrlich has served as president of Indiana University, provost of the University of Pennsylvania, and Dean of Stanford Law School.
+He has served as president of Indiana University, provost of the University of Pennsylvania, and dean of Stanford Law School.
 He was also a senior scholar at the Carnegie Foundation for the Advancement of Teaching.
-Mr. Ehrlich is author, co-author, or editor of 15 books, most recently, "Civic Work, Civic Lessons: Two Generations Reflect on Public Service," (Rowman & Littlefield/UPA, 2013) about why and how all people, and particularly young people, should engage in public service.
+He is author, co-author, or editor of 15 books, most recently, “Civic Work, Civic Lessons: Two Generations Reflect on Public Service,” (Rowman & Littlefield/UPA, 2013) about why and how all people, and particularly young people, should engage in public service.

-James W. Head is the Director of Programs for the San Francisco Foundation.
+James W. Head is the President and Chief Executive Officer of the East Bay Community Foundation.
+Before joining the Foundation in December 2014, he served as Vice President of Programs for the San Francisco Foundation for ten years.
 Prior to that, he was the President of the National Economic Development and Law Center in Oakland, CA, a position he had held since 1986.
 He teaches a seminar on Community Economic Development at Hastings Law School in San Francisco.
 He is a former member of the Board of Directors of the National Legal Aid and Defender Association, serving as Board President in 1997-98.